 - As the weather can be pretty unpredictable, give yourself an extra day if possible to be flexible with your options.

-We hope this helps you plan your trip to Sapa Vietnam!
+We hope this Sapa itinerary helps you plan your trip to this beautiful city in Vietnam!

 Was This Post Helpful?
 Pin It For Your Visit!